Children of Blood and Bone: Plot

 Upon hearing of the group's mission, the divîners decide to hold a festival for the Sky Mother where the remaining divîners can touch the scroll.
 By this time, Inan, who has developed romantic feelings for Zélie, has agreed to help restore magic.
 However, Saran and his guards find and destroy the camp, capturing Zélie.
 During the fight between the guards and the divîners, Kwame, a maji able to control fire, uses his magic to self-immolate and takes out guards with him.
 This display of powerful magic scares Inan, who changes his mind again and wants to repress his magic, knowing that his father would kill him should he ever reveal that he is a maji.
 Saran tortures Zélie to learn how to destroy the scroll, removing her magical ability in the process.

 Tzain and Amari assemble a team and break Zélie out of prison.
 Zélie does not reveal her power loss, and they hire a group of mercenaries, commanded by Roen, who allow them to infiltrate the secret island and temple to perform the ceremony.
 Once inside, however, they are ambushed by Saran and Inan, who are holding Zélie and Tzain's father.
-Feeling helpless, Zélie agrees to give the artifacts up in exchange for her and her father's life.
+Feeling helpless, Zélie agrees to give the artifacts up in exchange for her and her father's lives.
 As Zélie leaves the temple, Saran orders her father to be killed anyway.
 The spirit and blood magic of her father reawakens Zélie's magic and she uses her restored powers to attack the kosidán.
 Inan uses her rage and magic to his advantage as he provokes an attack that destroys the scroll.
 Without thinking, Inan uses his magic to stop an attack on Saran.
 Saran then attempts to kill his son for being a secret maji, but is instead killed by a furious Amari.

 Unable to repair the scroll, Zélie uses blood magic and an incantation of her own devising to complete the ritual, which kills her in the process.
 Zélie can then speak with her mother on behalf of the gods in the afterlife, who praise her and send her back.
 The book concludes as Zélie learns that Amari now has magic.